 The general solution is:

-where $A(k)$, $B(k)$ and $\hat{B}(k)$ are functions of $k$, being the latter equal to $B$ times the proportionality factor between the conformal time and the scale factor, which are related by $a \propto \eta^2$.
-We have kept a $k\eta$ dependence above because it is dimensionless, as $\Phi$, $A$ and $B$ are.
+where $A(k)$, $B(k)$, and $\hat{B}(k)$ are functions of $k$, the latter being equal to $B$ times the proportionality factor between the conformal time and the scale factor, which are related by $a \propto \eta^2$.
+We have kept a $k\eta$ dependence above because it is dimensionless, as $\Phi$, $A$, and $B$ are.

-Now, let us neglect the decaying mode $(k\eta)^{-5}$ since it disappears very fast.
+Now, let us neglect the decaying mode $(k\eta)^{-5}$ since it disappears very quickly.
 The important result here is that the gravitational potential is constant at all scales, through horizon crossing, during matter domination.
-We shall see a very different behaviour when radiation dominates.
+We shall see a very different behavior when radiation dominates.